tangentsoft/mysqlpp/HACKERS.md

     $ cd mysqlpp
     $ fossil open ../mysqlpp.fossil

-We created a new subdirectory because the `open` command checks out the tip of the repository's trunk into the current directory by default.

-As with `mysqlpp.fossil`, you can call the working directory anything you like.
-I actually prefer a working tree that looks like this:
+This two step “clone and open” process may seem weird if you’re used to Git, but it’s a feature.
+It means the repository and working directories are separate, allowing you to create multiple independent checkouts from a single repo clone.
+I like a working tree that looks like this:

     ~/museum/                  # Where one keeps fossils, right? mysqlpp.fossil
-    ~/src/                     # Working tree for software projects mysqlpp/
-            trunk/             # Primary working branch for MySQL++ other-branch/      # Separate working branch checkout
+    ~/src/                     # Working tree for software projects mysqlpp/               # A directory for each project trunk/             # Primary working branch for MySQL++ v2.3.2-modern/     # Checkout for another branch
-            3.2.3/             # Older tagged stable release checkout
+            v3.2.3/            # Checkout for a tagged stable release

+You check out a branch or tag like so:

+    $ cd ~/src/mysqlpp/v3.2.3
+    $ fossil open ~/museum/mysqlpp.fossil v3.2.3

 Fossil will let you make any modifications you like to your local repository copy.
 For those with check-in privileges on the upstream copy, changes get automatically synced with it by default.
-(If you prefer Git or Mercurial style two-phase commits, you can say `fossil set autosync off`.)
-If you don't have such permissions, check-ins just modify your local repository clone, then have to merge in upstream changes when updating your local clone.
+(If you prefer Git or Mercurial style two-phase commits, you can say `fossil set autosync off`, then later say `fossil push` after making one or more checkins.)
+If you don't have commit capability on the central repository server, checkins just modify your local repository clone.
+If you do such checkins on a branch, you don’t need to worry about conflicts when pulling down upstream changes into your local clone.

 Developers are expected to make all changes that affect the libary's API, ABI, or behavior on a branch, rather than check such changes